Developing on a native Linux platform

 For ArchLinux/Manjaro you’ll need to do a few more things as mentioned here.
 Make sure that after completion of all the steps you have

 Running your kernel

 Linux stores both old and new kernel versions, so you can boot into your old kernel if you run into issues with your new kernel.
 The bootloader program called grub lets you chose which kernel you want to boot into.

-The grub bootloader usually presents users with a choice of kernels and you can reboot into a known good kernel if your new compile doesn't work.
+The grub bootloader usually presents the user with a choice of kernels and you can reboot into a known good kernel if your newly compiled kernel doesn't work.
 Some distros (like Ubuntu) use a default grub configuration that hides that menu.
 You can usually get the menu to appear by mashing the ESC key during boot after the BIOS display disappears.

 To make the grub boot menu always appear under Ubuntu, run

 sudo vim /etc/default/grub

 This next line controls how long grub shows the menu before it chooses the kernel at the top of the list (which is usually the most recent kernel):

 You may want to increase the GRUB_DEFAULT timeout from 10 seconds to 30 seconds or more.
 I set it to 60 seconds.